Employing Overseas Workers

 At Australian Visa Group we understand the urgency to get the right personnel working in your business.
-When you are considering employing overseas workers you want the right advice, your applications given thorough consideration and to have easy and direct access to your dedicated migration agent.
-At Australian Visa Group we have over 17 years’ experience obtaining sponsorship approvals, managing nominations and submissions of visa applications.
+When you are considering employing overseas workers in Australia, you want the right advice, your applications given thorough consideration and to have easy and direct access to your dedicated migration agent.
+At Australian Visa Group we have over 20 years’ experience obtaining sponsorship approvals, managing nominations and submissions of visa applications.

 Our migration agents have experience working with start ups, national and multi national companies.
 You will be provided with ongoing advice and support.
 Your requirements will be clearly explained, applications submitted and visas approved.

 Processing times by the Department of Home Affairs fluctuates.
 DHA post their current processing standards on their website.
 On average, most Standard Business Sponsorship applications are processed within 1 week – 2 months from date of lodgement.

 Again, processing time by the Department of Home Affairs fluctuate.
 On average, most 482 visa applications are processed in 1 – 2 months from date of lodgement.